BradleyA/git-TEST-commit-automation/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'

 **Actual results**
-A clear and concise description of what you expected to happen.

 **Expected results**
 A clear and concise description of what you expected to happen.